First Passage Percolation on Hyperbolic groups: Introduction

 Let us first briefly describe our main results informally, while postponing the formal statements and precise assumptions to later in the paper.
-For the rest of this paper, $G$ will be a hyperbolic group, $\Ga = \Ga(G,S)$ a Cayley graph of $G$ with respect to a finite (symmetric) generating set $S$.
-Let $\nu$ denote the Patterson-Sullivan measure on the boundary $\partial G$ of $G$.
-We shall consider first passage percolation with i.i.d.\ positive weights on the edges of $\Ga$ coming from a sufficiently nice distribution.
+For the rest of this paper, $G$ will be a finitely generated (hence countable) hyperbolic group (precise definitions are given in Section \ref{sec-prel}), $\Ga = \Ga(G,S)$ a Cayley graph of $G$ with respect to a finite (symmetric) generating set $S$.
+The Cayley graph $\Ga$ comes naturally equipped with the word metric.
+Let $\nu$ denote the Patterson-Sullivan measure, or more precisely, an element of the Patterson-Sullivan measure class, on the boundary $\partial G$ of $G$.
+This is a quasi-conformal and Hausdorff measure on $\partial G$ (see \cite{haissinsky,bhm} for a probabilistically oriented account).
+Note that $\partial G$ equipped with the Patterson-Sullivan measure is typically a fractal and therefore a little difficult to get one's hands on (even in the simplest non-trivial case of a cocompact lattice $G$ in the hyperbolic plane, where $\partial G$ is topologically a circle).
+We therefore adopt the viewpoint that it is rather more helpful to think of the uniform measure on the (discrete) boundary of the $n-$ball for large $n$ in $\Ga $ as a good discrete approximant of $(\partial G, \nu)$.

+We shall consider first passage percolation with i.i.d.\ positive weights on the edges of $\Ga$ coming from a distribution with sub-Gaussian tails (see Section \ref{sec-prel} for details).
 The main results of this paper are the following: